Music Beyond, Inc. was founded by Kaori Fujii and Nana Aomori in August 2014.

 MADELEINE DAVIDSON | Vice President and Treasurer

-Managing Director, Brooklyn Conservatory of Music
+Interim Managing Director, Bloomingdale School of Music

 Madeleine Allaire Davidson holds a B.M. in Classical Guitar Performance from Manhattan School of Music, and an M.P.A in nonprofit management from the Baruch College School of Public Affairs.
 Madeleine has completed extensive training in the Suzuki Method, and is currently on the Suzuki guitar faculty at The Lucy Moses School at the Kaufman Center, and the Brooklyn Conservatory of Music.
 Currently the Managing Director, Madeleine has held multiple roles in her time at the Brooklyn Conservatory of Music, including Executive Assistant, Human Resources Manager, and Suzuki Theory Coordinator.